domRiddle/ASF/Escrow.md

 # ASF 2FA

 The idea is simple.
 We already imitiate steam client, imitiate launching and playing a game, so why not imitate mobile device?
 ASF 2FA is exactly what you think it is, it's just a module responsible for generating 2FA tokens as valid recognized mobile device, which allows us to skip trade holds, and automatically confirm all trades.
-Sounds awesome, but is complicated as hell, and should be used only by advanced users.
+Sounds awesome, but requires some effort, and should be used only by advanced users.

 To enable ASF 2FA, you need to have:
-- A phone number **capable of receiving SMSes**
-- An account with **turned off 2FA**, which you want to enable in ASF 2FA

-To enable 2FA + ASF 2FA, you need to have **either**:
 - Working steam authenticator in your Android phone
 - or working steam authenticator in **[SteamDesktopAuthenticator](https://github.com/Jessecar96/SteamDesktopAuthenticator)**
 - or working steam authenticator in **[WinAuth](https://winauth.com/)**